WHERE TO SAIL IN CROATIA?

 Do I choose a quiet village port, modern marina or spend a night on anchor?

 A mixture of above options gives the best balance through the week for most sailors.
 Anchoring in Croatia is still free of charge.
 There is nothing like spending a calm night on anchor being lulled to sleep surrounded by lush-green vegetation and crisp-blue seas, where you can take a swim in the morning calm.
 In such anchorages, you mostly depend on your tender to transfer you ashore.
-Supply your boat a day earlier, because you probably won't find any shops there.
+Supply your yacht a day earlier, because you probably won't find any shops there.

 Buoy anchorages are considered safer and at a reasonable price.
 Simply secure your sailing yacht by attaching the mooring ropes to a buoy and enjoy your evening in a gentle swing of your yacht.
 This in more environmental alternative from anchoring, preventing your anchor plough the seaweed and destroying underwater flora.